Coding Agent

 1from opentine import Run, Agent

-9# Fork from just before the write step to try a different approach
+14# Fork from the inspected step just before the write to try a different approach.

 17